Skip to content

 MySQL / MariaDB

-Configure MySQL or MariaDB databases for backup.
+Configure MySQL or MariaDB databases for backup using mysqldump / mariadb-dump.

 Supported Versions